MANAGERS, AND SUPERVISORY LAWYERS

 Paragraph (d) expresses a principle of responsibility to the clients of the law firm.
 Where partners or lawyers with comparable authority reasonably believe a lawyer is suffering from a significant cognitive impairment, they have a duty to protect the interests of clients and ensure that the representation does not harm clients or result in a violation of these rules.
 See Rule 1.16(a).
-One mechanism for addressing concerns before matters must be taken to the Commission on Lawyer Conduct is found in Rule 428, SCACR.
+One mechanism for addressing concerns before matters must be taken to the Office of Disciplinary Counsel is found in Rule 428, SCACR.
 See also Rule 8.3(c) regarding the obligation to report a violation of the Rules of Professional Conduct when there is knowledge a violation has been committed as opposed to a belief that the lawyer may be suffering from an impairment of the lawyer's cognitive function.

 Under limited circumstances, a suspended lawyer may be employed by a lawyer, law firm, or any other entity providing legal services during the period of suspension.
 See Rule 34, RLDE, Rule 413, SCACR.
 In such circumstances, the supervising lawyer shall be solely responsible for the supervision of the suspended lawyer.
 If the suspended lawyer violates the rules allowing for employment during suspension or any other rule while under the supervision of the supervising lawyer, the supervising lawyer shall be subject to discipline.